baigal628/NEMO/README.md

 This step also creates pytorch model and model parameters during the training step.

-- Best model and best model accuracy is stored:
+- Best model and best model accuracy are saved as:

 ```{bash}
 $ ll ../output/ang_test_r10_resnet_best_model.pt